A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 This time, we assumed that the target user would be a non-engineer who runs a website for their own company or personal business and has not yet implemented monitoring tools, and wrote the article from their perspective

-"SSL certificate expiration notification," "Domain monitoring," "Site URL check," "○○ monitoring method" (○ can be replaced with a word such as "life or death" or "scenario"),
+"SSL certificate expiration notification," "domain monitoring," "site URL check," "○○ monitoring method" (where ○ is a word like "health status" or "scenario"),

 Anticipate the thoughts (problems) of potential users